Canaveral National Seashore is where I go to take a trip back in time to the Old Florida I miss so much. I consider it the best beach in Florida.

 That's the sad story of my Florida land investing success.

 But at least I can still visit Canaveral National Seashore.
-I have an annual pass that I bought years ago that gets me into any National Park.
+I have an annual pass that I bought years ago from the National Park Service that gets me into any of our National Parks in the United States.

 There are two entrances to the seashore: